Swiss and French Presidents meet in Paris

-Swiss president Doris Leuthard has met her French counterpart Emmanuel Macron for the first time in Paris.
+Swiss President Doris Leuthard has met her French counterpart Emmanuel Macron for the first time in Paris.
 The pair spoke about Europe, common threats, and information-sharing on tax.

 Just a few days after the visit of America’s first family to the Elysée Palace, Switzerland’s first politician was greeted by the French president at his official residence this morning.